What is swine flu?

 Are pigs catching and spreading the H1N1 virus?

-Can one catch it from pork products?
+Can I catch it from pork products?

 No. There is no evidence that touching uncooked pork could infect you.

 As a general reminder, you should always follow good food safety practices when handling any raw meat.
-These practices include washing hands with warm water and soap both before and after handling any raw meat; wash the cutting board, knives, and countertops with hot, soapy water, and keeping unwrapped raw meat away from any cooked food.
+These practices include washing hands with warm water and soap both before and after handling any raw meat; wash the cutting board, knives, and countertops with hot, soapy water, and keep unwrapped raw meat away from any cooked food.